FulongWangBuaa/EPCA/README.md

   https://doi.org/10.6084/m9.figshare.23641092

 - **OPMMEG dataset (Dataset V)**
-  The OPMMEG dataset will be made available by the corresponding author upon reasonable request after publication.
+  The OPMMEG dataset will be made available by the corresponding author upon reasonable request.

 ---